rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-This updated version runs till _both_ loops finish.
+This updated version runs until _both_ loops finish:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than